l3uddz/plex_autoscan/README.md

 `SCAN_EXTENSIONS` - File files to be monitored via their file extensions.

 `IGNORE_PATHS` - List of paths to ignore changes from; don't send scan requests for any changes that start with these file paths.

 `TEAMDRIVE` - Enable or Disable monitoring of changes inside Team Drives.

-_Note: For the `TEAMDRIVE` setting to take effect, you must generate the token; authorize, with this set to true._
+_Note: For the `TEAMDRIVE` setting to take effect, you must generate the token and authorize, while this set to `true`._

 ---